FahimaGold/labs/app_python/PYTHON.md

 - Unit tests should have a naming convention: Unit tests should have  convention naming where the test class should be named after the test under test, and test class name should follow CamelCase convention.
 - Unit tests should cover many tests cases: Including edge cases (not common inputs but they may cause problems).
 - Using tools to check coverage: In order to check how effective are the test cases.
+- Using fixtures: Fixtures are some tests setups and some other helpers which are shared among tests.
+Fixtures also offer the possiblity to parametrize tests (which means take on multiple values) and run every test once for each parameterized test.
+- When using pytest, prefer **mocker** over **mock**: As the mocker fixture reduces boilplate, and it also eliminates the chance of flacky test due to mock leak when a test does not reset a patch.